 Dr. Mary Ann Ranells was named Idaho's Superintendent of the Year by the Idaho Association of School Administrators.
-She will be recognized by the American Association of School Administrators at their AASA National Conference on Education and is a candidate for the National Superintendent of the Year award.
+She was recognized by the American Association of School Administrators at their AASA National Conference on Education and was one of four finalists for the National Superintendent of the Year award.

 Dr. Kellie Taylor of Galileo STEM Academy was named a state finalist for the Presidential Award for Excellence in Mathematics and Science Teaching in October of 2018.

 Lake Hazel Elementary School's secretary Salina Baldwin earned the opportunity to watch the Seattle Seahawks play in person on October 7, 2018 as the top Fuel Up to Play 60 advisor in Idaho.